Germinari1/DS-PlusPlus/README.md

 - ``Map``
 - ``Set``
 - ``Doubly Linked List``
-Those data structures provide users with the opportunity to analyze possible implementations of widely used DSA concepts, as well as modify and "play around" with them.
+Those data structures provide users with the opportunity to analyze possible implementations of widely used DSA concepts, as well as modify and play around with them.

 ## Quick start and usage
 1. Download the repository from GitHub